ItzKasmi/DailySummary/README.md

 ### 6/6/24 - 0:00 Hours
 ### 6/7/24 - 1:30 Hours
 ### 6/8/24 - 3:00 Hours
-### 6/9/24 - 3:00 Hours
+### 6/9/24 - 5:30 Hours
-- Will be finishing the JavaScript certificate tomorrow.
-Need to rewrite the last two projects.
+- Finished the two projects but one wont pass, waiting to hear back from forums.